facebookresearch/generic-neuromotor-interface/README.md

 ## Download the data and models

-> NOTE: The github repo described in this section will be made available upon publication of the paper.
-> The instructions on this page are for MacOS.
+> NOTE: The instructions on this page are for MacOS.

-Download the `generic-neuromotor-interface` repo and move it to your home directory.
+Clone the `generic-neuromotor-interface` repo and move it to your home directory.

 To download the full dataset to `~/emg_data` for a given task, run: